Keith Jarrett: 1970s quartets and Manfred Eicher

 In 1971, Jarrett, Haden, and Motian participated in a four-day session for Atlantic Records during which they recorded the trio album The Mourning of a Star and two albums, El Juicio (The Judgement) and Birth, on which the trio was augmented by saxophonist Dewey Redman.
-Redman became an official member of the group, which later became known as the "American quartet".
+Redman became an official member of the group, which later became referred to as Jarrett's "American quartet".
 They would go on to record over a dozen albums over five years.
 The group was often supplemented by an extra percussionist, such as Danny Johnson, Guilherme Franco, or Airto Moreira, and occasionally by guitarist Sam Brown.

 Later in 1971, the quartet, with Brown and Moreira, recorded Expectations for Columbia Records, with string and brass arrangements by Jarrett.
 However, Columbia suddenly dropped Jarrett in favor of Herbie Hancock, and Jarrett's manager negotiated a contract with Impulse!
 Records, for whom the group would record eight albums.

 The quartet members played various instruments.
 Jarrett played soprano saxophone, recorder, banjo, percussion, and piano.
 Redman played musette, a Chinese double-reed instrument, and percussion, and Motian and Haden played a variety of percussion.
 Haden also produced a variety of unusual plucked and percussive sounds with his acoustic bass, running it through a wah-wah pedal for one track ("Mortgage on My Soul" on the album Birth).
-Byablue and Bop-Be, albums recorded for Impulse!, feature the compositions of Haden, Motian and Redman, as opposed to Jarrett's own, which dominated the previous albums.
+Byablue and Bop-Be, albums recorded for Impulse!, feature the compositions of Haden, Motian, and Redman, as opposed to Jarrett's own, which dominated the previous albums.
 Jarrett's compositions and the musical identities of the group members gave this ensemble a distinctive sound.
 The quartet's music is an amalgam of free jazz, straight-ahead post-bop, gospel music, and exotic, Middle-Eastern-sounding improvisations.

 During this time, Jarrett received a letter from producer Manfred Eicher asking if he would like to record for the relatively new ECM label.
 Jarrett was impressed by the fact that Eicher was primarily concerned with musical quality, as opposed to financial gain.
 Jarrett's American quartet released two albums, The Survivors' Suite and Eyes of the Heart, on ECM, and the label also issued Ruta and Daitya, consisting of duo tracks featuring Jarrett and DeJohnette recorded in early 1971 and tracks with Miles Davis after Jarrett gave tapes of the session to Eicher.

 In 1972, Eicher proposed that Jarrett work with Norwegian saxophonist Jan Garbarek, whom Jarrett had met while in Europe with Charles Lloyd during the late 1960s.
-Their initial collaborations laid the groundwork for what would become known as the "European quartet", which also featured Palle Danielsson on bass and Jon Christensen on drums.
+Their initial collaborations laid the groundwork for what would become referred to as Jarrett's "European quartet", which also featured Palle Danielsson on bass and Jon Christensen on drums.
 The group recorded five albums for ECM, each played in a style similar to that of the American quartet but with many of the avant-garde and Americana elements replaced by the European folk and classical music influences that characterized the work of ECM artists at the time.